 “Companies want humanities majors.
-They want people with critical thinking skills, with logical comprehension, people who are able to translate really difficult ideas into clear and concise information,” says Dr. Peter Van Cleave, clinical assistant professor of history and director of online programs at the School of Historical, Philosophical and Religious Studies at Arizona State University.
+They want people with critical thinking skills, with logical comprehension, people who are able to translate really difficult ideas into clear and concise information,” said Dr. Peter Van Cleave, clinical assistant professor of history and director of online programs at the School of Historical, Philosophical and Religious Studies at Arizona State University.
 “Silicon Valley has a demand for humanities and history majors because of the skills that history offers that aren’t necessarily translatable to a specific job."

 One of the advantages of graduating with a master’s degree in history is that most history programs are not tied to any single career path.
-Instead, a history degree can help you to hone the skills and abilities that employers in many fields are looking for.
+Instead, a history degree can help you to hone well-rounded skills and abilities that employers in many fields are looking for.
 These skills include:

 - Effective oral and written communication.

 Effective oral and written communication are essential for many jobs.
 While earning a master’s degree in history online, students discuss complex and sensitive topics.
 For example, you may be asked to write or speak about global literacy, or comparative colonialism.
 These graduate-level courses and assignments build up your ability to effectively communicate in order to present your research and theories.